patrislav1/unisoc-unlock/README.md

 This is a tool to lock/unlock a Unisoc / Spreadtrum (SPD) Android bootloader using its Identifier Token.

-It is a port of a WebUSB based tool [1] to Python.
+It is a port of a WebUSB based tool ([0], original [1]) to Python.
 The WebUSB based tool does not work on Linux for some reason.
 There is also a custom fastboot binary in circulation [2] which implements a custom command for unlocking the bootloader.
 `unisoc-unlock` implements the same functionality, but without resorting to a custom fastboot binary.
 Since it is a pure Python solution it should be able to run on any platform running Python.